angular/angular/aio/content/guide/schematics-for-libraries.md

 1. Create a `files/` folder inside the `schematics/my-service/` folder.

-1. Create a file named `__name@dasherize__.service.ts.template` that defines a template you can use for generating files.
+1. Create a file named `__name@dasherize__.service.ts.template` that defines a template to use for generating files.
 This template will generate a service that already has Angular's `HttpClient` injected into its constructor.

 <code-example lang="ts" header="projects/my-lib/schematics/my-service/files/__name@dasherize__.service.ts.template (Schematic Template)">